raspberrypilearning/blockscad-pendant-pbl/en/step_1.md

 ## Define

-You want to make some custom jewelery; something unique that only you will own.
+You want to make some custom Jewellery; something unique that only you will own.
 Thanks to 3D printing technology, this is now possible and relatively easy to accomplish.

 ## Discover